Good morning. You’re reading the Up First newsletter.

 3 things to know

-1) Disney reached a three-year licensing deal with OpenAI to bring Disney characters and images to Sora for video creation and sharing.
+1) Disney struck a three-year licensing deal with OpenAI to bring Disney characters and images to Sora for video creation and sharing.

-3) After a breast cancer diagnosis, Gillian Kline’s HR representative, Alex Mackey, not only handled insurance enrollment but provided personal support that Kline describes as an example of true kindness.
+3) After a breast cancer diagnosis, Gillian Kline says her HR representative, Alex Mackey, helped not just with insurance enrollment but provided personal support she describes as an example of true kindness.

 This newsletter was edited by Suzanne Nuyen.